 1. Traveling by train can be a great time-saver

 Unlike airports, train stations tend to be in the city center and are much easier to access.
-Plus, you can avoid the hidden costs of checking in luggage when traveling by train.
+Plus, you can avoid the extra costs of checking in luggage when traveling by train.

-And an extra bonus: you might find yourself sharing your cabin with friendly locals!
+And a bonus: you might find yourself sharing your cabin with friendly locals!
 It’s all part of the travel experience.

 2. Traveling overnight is the perfect solution to not waste your valuable day time